Karim Adeyemi: International career

-Adeyemi was born in Munich, Germany, to a Nigerian father and Romanian mother.
-He is a youth international for Germany, having represented the Germany under-16s, under-17s and under-21s.
+Adeyemi is a youth international for Germany, having represented the Germany under-16s, under-17s and under-21s, winning the Euro under-21 in 2021 with the latter.
 He made his debut for the Germany senior team in a 6–0 2022 FIFA World Cup qualification win over Armenia on 5 September 2021, coming on as a late substitute and scoring his side's sixth goal in the first minute of second-half injury time.
 As Adeyemi was a Red Bull Salzburg player on his debut, this marked the first time in the post-war period that a player from an Austrian club played a match for the German senior national team.
 In November 2022, he was named in the German squad for the 2022 FIFA World Cup in Qatar.
 However, he did not feature in any match, as Germany were knocked out at the group stage.

+He missed the 2023 UEFA European Under-21 Championship due to a torn muscle fiber.
+After nearly four years, he returned to Germany's senior squad in March 2025, featuring in the UEFA Nations League quarter-finals against Italy and helping the team reach the finals.
+Despite playing in the 2025 UEFA European Under-21 Championship qualification, Adeyemi opted out of the final tournament to join Borussia Dortmund at the 2025 FIFA Club World Cup, alongside teammates Maximilian Beier and Youssoufa Moukoko.
+Adeyemi also contributed to Germany's successful 2026 FIFA World Cup qualifying campaign in late 2025, but was not included in the final 26-man squad for the tournament.

 Personal life

+Adeyemi was born in Munich, Germany, to a Nigerian father and Romanian mother.

-In 2023 Adeyemi started dating rapper Loredana Zefi, and they married in a private ceremony in October 2024.
+In 2023, Adeyemi started dating rapper Loredana Zefi, and they married in a private ceremony in October 2024.

-In November 2025, Adeyemi and Loredana were fined 60 daily payments of €7,500 for illegal possession of weapons, after the Federal Police found brass knuckles and a taser in their possession.
+In November 2025, Adeyemi and Zefi were fined 60 daily payments of €7,500 for illegal possession of weapons, after the Federal Police found brass knuckles and a taser in their possession.
+Adeyemi claimed he ordered a mystery box from the internet and didn't know its contents, but still regretted it, calling it a careless mistake.